In Him Ministries:

 Hebrews 8:10-12, “For this is the covenant that I will make with the house of Israel after those days, declares the Lord: I will put my laws into their minds, and write them on their hearts, and I will be their God, and they shall be my people.
 And they shall not teach, each one his neighbor and each one his brother, saying, ‘Know the Lord,’ for they shall all know me, from the least of them to the greatest.
 For I will be merciful toward their iniquities, and I will remember their sins no more.” (cf. Heb.
 10:16-17).

 Once we become a member of the New Covenant our sins are not remembered by God (Jer.
 31:34; Rom.
 11:27; Heb.
 8:12; 10:17).
 If God cannot, and will not remember them, they can no longer be on any books of record that God has kept.
 God knows all things.
-First John 3:20 says, “God is greater than our heart, and he knows everything.”
+1 John 3:20 says, “God is greater than our heart, and he knows everything.”

 The Investigative Judgment is a doctrine that was invented by Seventh-day Adventists to explain away a false prophecy about the Second Coming of Jesus Christ, by people who were completely deceived.